There is the well-known problem of Abandonment

 This stops abandonment in its tracks as the tenant is forced to contact you to get feedback

-This gives you the landlord the opportunity to leave debt feedback if you leave feedback declaring your tenant owes you money and you haven’t put them on a payment plan then they are blocked on RenterBall from being able to sign a new agreement
+This gives you the landlord the opportunity to leave debt feedback.
+If you leave feedback declaring your tenant owes you money and you haven’t put them on a payment plan then they are blocked on RenterBall from being able to sign a new agreement

-For the more sneaky and deliberately malicious tenants they can request feedback and you happily leave it, they can then sign a new RenterBall agreement with the new landlord and move but they deliberately do not cancel their tenancy with yourselves
+For the more sneaky and deliberately malicious tenants they can request feedback and if you happily leave it, they can then sign a new RenterBall agreement with the new landlord and move but they deliberately do not cancel their tenancy with yourselves

-Just because somebody is renting a new property legally doesn’t mean they can’t keep yours, although some tenancy agreements state that it must be your tenants primary residential property.
+Just because somebody is renting a new property legally doesn’t mean they can’t keep yours, although some tenancy agreements state that it must be your tenant's primary residential property.